 The biennial Piccolo Artist Competition is for outstanding players of the piccolo.
-Six semifinalists will be selected to compete at the 2020 NFA Convention based on their recorded audition.
+Six semifinalists will be selected to compete at the 2022 NFA Convention in Chicago based on their recorded audition.
 Three of the semifinalists will then be chosen to perform in a convention recital.
 The NFA will provide a pianist for the semifinal and final rounds, although contestants may bring a pianist at their own expense.

 Cash prizes of $1500, $750, and $400 will be awarded to the finalists, as well as $100 to each semifinalist not chosen as a finalist.
 A $100 award will be given to the competition finalist who gives the best performance of the newly commissioned work.

 All entrants must submit their entry, upload recordings/supplemental materials, and pay competition and membership fees by 11:59 p.m.
-Eastern Standard Time, Tuesday, February 18, 2020.
+Central Standard Time, Tuesday, February 15, 2022.

 Each piece should be uploaded as a separate file in the following order.
 Movements may be uploaded separately if you choose.
 All uploaded files must be audio recordings.
 No videos are allowed.

-Accompanied repertoire must be recorded with piano accompaniment.
+All Recorded Round repertoire must be recorded without piano accompaniment.